 Dear Friends in Christ,

 Stewardship is the grateful response of a Christian disciple who recognizes and receives God’s gifts, and shares these gifts in love of God and neighbor.

-In the coming year, may we grow in Grace, Gratitude and Generosity!
+May we always grow in Grace, Gratitude and Generosity!

 Fr.
 Charles Ramirez and the OLA Stewardship Committee